lemenkov/pspp/rust/doc/src/pc+.md

 * `char creation_date[8];`
   The date that the file was created, in `mm/dd/yy` format.

-  Single-digit days and months are not prefixed by zeros.
+  > Single-digit days and months are not prefixed by zeros.
 The string is padded with spaces on right or left or both, e.g.  `_2/4/93_`, `10/5/87_`, and `_1/11/88` (with `_` standing in for a space) are all actual examples from the corpus.

 * `char creation_time[8];`
   The time that the file was created, in `HH:MM:SS` format.

-  Single-digit hours are padded on a left with a space.
+  > Single-digit hours are padded on the left with a space.
 Minutes and seconds are always written as two digits.

 * `char file_label[64];`
   [File label](commands/file-label.md) declared by the user, if any.